Treatment for Saphris (Asenapine) Abuse and Addiction?

 Many adjunct therapies are used in the programs as well, so that maximum client support is made available.
 Some of these include mind/body techniques like Qi Gong, yoga, counseling specific to disordered thinking, educational classes on healthy diet, high dose Vitamin C therapy, as well as other orthomolecular applications specific to this population.

 Families are often troubled by the stress of watching a loved one suffer.
-It can be much easier on the people who surround the person needing help to consider inpatient treatment.
-Please contact us for more information on our cutting-edge program and how it may assist you as you begin your quest toward natural mental health in the comfort and support of an environment filled with professionals who understand how to fulfill the scope of a client’s needs and issues.
+It can be much easier for the people who surround the person needing help to consider inpatient treatment.
+Please contact us for more information on our cutting-edge programs.
+Learn how knowledge can assist you as you begin your quest toward natural mental health.
+Find out about how gentle Saphris withdrawal can be, done in the comfort and support of an environment filled with professionals who understand how to fulfill the full scope of a client’s needs and issues.

 1. Schering-Plough Saphris (Asenapine) drug pharmacology [INTERNET] Centerwatch.com 2009 Aug 18

 2. FDA Saphris (asenapine) label information, ND, [cited May 25, 2020]

 3. Diamond A Consequences of Variations in Genes that affect Dopamine in Prefrontal Cortex Abstract [INTERNET] NCBI 2007 Sep 17